rachelesmee/website/index.md

 ### Events

-**The OSGeo:UK AGM will be held at FOSS4GUK 2019, on 19th September at 13:00 (room tbc).
+**The OSGeo:UK AGM will be held at FOSS4GUK 2019 (details below), on 19th September at 13:00 (room tbc).
 For those unable to attend in person, a Google Hangout link will be provided on the mailing list on the day.
 The agenda will be posted here in due course.**

 Thinking of an Open Source GIS event, and after some support?
 Contact us on the mailing list below and tell us your idea!
 See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past.